Communications managers in pro and college sport have faced a tough choice until recently.

 13. It’s a huge time-saver

-Blinder is saving sporting organisations hours every week by automatically sending out call details and reminders to all parties, keeping a record of everything, providing call audio (for social content, athlete media training and addressing misquotes), freeing-up every handset in a squad without privacy concerns, and ensuring more calls happen when they should.
-Don’t just take our word for it, though (click here).
+Blinder is saving sporting organisations and their athletes hours every week by; freeing-up comms managers from being present for every call; automatically sending out call details and reminders to all parties; allowing calls to be rescheduled in seconds; keeping a record of everything; providing call audio; making every handset in a squad available for simultaneous use; and ensuring calls happen when they should.
+Don’t just take our word for it, though:

 14. Athletes get an armchair ride

 Athletes agree with their comms manager when they’re available to take a call and then they answer their phone.
 It’s that simple.
-They don’t have to download anything, they get an automatic call reminder, and any Blinder call comes to them on their recognised team number.
+They don’t have to download anything, they get sent call details and an automatic call reminder, and any Blinder call comes to them on their recognised team number.

 15. It’s a walk in the park for callers too

 Callers are sent a team’s Blinder number and at the agreed time they dial it – from a landline or mobile – and go straight through to the correct athlete’s personal mobile.
-They get a reminder before the call also.
+Callers get an automatic reminder before the call also.

 16. You can do fancy stuff

 Blinder phone numbers are super smart and can handle multiple simultaneous calls.
-So, for instance, you could set aside a 15min window where your entire team could take media calls on their personal mobiles, with every call being recorded.
-And teams can have multiple comms managers working from the same account, with full visibility across every call for the squad.
+So, for instance, you could set aside a 15-min window where your entire team could take media or fan calls on their personal mobiles, with every call being recorded.
+And teams can have multiple comms managers working from the same account, with full visibility across every call their organisation does.

 17. The rise of female pro sport

-There’s always been an extra duty of care when dealing with young athletes, but managing young female athletes, in a male-dominated sporting landscape, raises some additional questions around best practices.
+There’s always been an extra duty of care when dealing with young athletes, but the rise of female pro sport raises extra questions around best practice in a male-dominated media landscape.

 18. Media disruption